aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ~~~
 If the included file contains module or submodule definitions or use
 statements, then all the dependencies those would generate are
-assigned to the parent anchor file as if the included file were
+assigned to the anchor file of the source where the file is included
-embedded in it (which, eventually, it is).
+as if the included file were embedded in it (which, eventually, it
+is).

 For instance, in our `one@proc.f90` submodule we move the
 implementation of the `addone` subroutine to a `one_addone.inc` and